gnosed/namada-docs/src/quick-start.md

 # first, we make a keypair and the implicit account associated with it
 # anomaw address gen instead of key gen. Preferred because they both make a keypair but the former stores the implicit address for it too

-$ ./anomaw address gen --alias example-implicit
+$ anomaw address gen --alias example-implicit

 ➜ Enter encryption password:
 Successfully added a key and an address with alias: "example-implicit"